JoeGit42/simple-calendar/README.md

 # simple-calendar
 Simple calendar widget to be used in smart stacks

-This is a calander widget (only small ones) which I've written for myself.

 Layout is clean and simple.
 There are several switches to configure the widget. (most of them in code, 2 important ones as widget parameter) E.g.